-Should preparers like to discuss these financial reporting changes or recent developments and how these may impact upon your business, please contact your local Grant Thornton Australia contact, or the National Accounting Support (NAS) Team on nationalaudit.support@au.gt.com.
-There are also various publications (Technical Accounting Alerts [TA Alerts] and Emerging Issues Accounting Alerts [EI Alerts]) on our website www.grantthornton.com.au which provide an overview of these developments.
+Should preparers like to discuss these financial reporting changes or recent developments and how these may impact upon your business, please contact your local Grant Thornton Australia contact, or the National Audit Support (NAS) Team on nationalaudit.support@au.gt.com.
+There are also various publications (Technical Accounting Alerts [TA Alerts] and IFRS Quarterly Newsletters [IFRS News]) on our website (www.grantthornton.com.au) which provide an overview of these developments.

-The December 2014 edition of Example Interim Financial Statements is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting and regulatory environment.
+The December 2015 edition of the Example Interim Financial Statements is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting and regulatory environment.
 This publication is intended to illustrate the 'look and feel' of interim financial statements and to provide a realistic example of their presentation.

 This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and Subsidiaries ('the Group') - a fictional ASX Listed IT Entity that has been preparing Australian general purpose financial statements for several years.
-The publication illustrates condensed interim financial statements for a six (6) month accounting period beginning on 1 July 2014.
-The Group produces half-year interim financial reports in accordance with AASB 134 Interim Financial Reporting at 31 December 2014.
+The publication illustrates condensed interim financial statements for a six (6) month accounting period beginning on 1 July 2015.

+The Group produces half-year interim financial reports in accordance with AASB 134 Interim Financial Reporting at 31 December 2015.
 The form and content of interim financial statements depend of course on the activities and transactions of each reporting entity.
-Our objective in preparing Example Interim Financial Statements is to illustrate one possible approach to interim reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
+Our objective in preparing the Example Interim Financial Statements is to illustrate one possible approach to interim reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.